- Start: February 22, 2022 2:00 pm

 - Describe the major advantages and disadvantages of common procurement contracts

-- List the terms required under the Uniform Grants Guidance for procurement contracts
+- List the terms required under the OMB’s Uniform Grants Guidance for procurement contracts

-- Describe at least three problems in procurement using grant funds and at least one strategy for overcoming each
+- Describe at least three procurement problems and at least one strategy for overcoming each problem

 This two-part series is recommended for all grants management professionals wanting to know more about procurement requirements under the revised OMB Uniform Guidance.
 The experience level for this program is overview.
 No advance preparation and no prerequisites are required to attend.

 Each installment in the “Procurement Boot Camp” series is recommended for two (2) hours of Continuing Professional Education (CPE) credit in the field of specialized knowledge.
 Credit is available only for the live training, and attendees will need to answer at least 8 of 10 questions asked during each live session to receive credit for that installment.
 The experience level for each installment in this series is overview.
 No prerequisites for attendance exist, and no advance preparation is required.

 R. Brian Tipton is a practicing attorney with more than two decades of experience working with nonprofits, governmental units, and other grant-funded organizations across the United States.
 Currently, Brian is Managing Director with Kirk Private Client Law, LLC, in Atlanta, where he heads the firm’s tax-exempt and grant-funded solutions practice.
 He is a summa cum laude graduate of the Louisiana State University and the Cumberland School of Law of Samford University.
 Brian regularly represents grant-funded entities of all types in the areas of regulatory compliance, audits, funding source disputes, administrative appeals, and litigation.
 Brian also consults with organizations on governance, human resources, programmatic, and corporate matters, and develops and presents training programs for nonprofits and grant-funded organizations.